Channel Airways: The 1950s

 Following a gradual pickup in demand, East Anglian brought back into service aircraft that had been laid up during the slump, re-hired laid-off employees and, in 1953, obtained a lease on the grass airfield at Ipswich Airport as a secondary base for its charter operations and a future feeder point on its scheduled network.
-During that period, East Anglian concluded a new "associate" agreement with BEA, which led to the award of its first long-term scheduled licence on the Southend–Ostend route.
+During that period, East Anglian concluded a new "associate" agreement with BEA, which led to the award of its first long-term scheduled licence on the Southend–Ostend route from August 1952.
 Additional scheduled services were launched from Southend and Portsmouth to Paris as well as from Portsmouth to Jersey while some Southend–Jersey services featured additional stops in Rochester, Shoreham and Guernsey.
-A Southend–Rotterdam link followed in 1956.
+A Southend–Rotterdam link followed in October 1956.